-- 10.2.1 Pursuant to the provisions of section 5-31.1-7 of the Act, all dental hygienists licensed to practice in this state under the provisions of the Act and the regulations herein, shall, on or before the first day of May of each even-numbered year maintain evidence that in the preceding two (2) years he or she has satisfactorily completed at least twenty (20) hours of continuing education courses relevant to the practice of dental hygiene, according to the criteria established by the Rhode Island Dental Hygienists Association and approved by the Board.
-Continuing education requirements cited herein shall be prorated for a licensee whose license is in effect for a period of less than two (2) years (i.e., an average of ten (10) hours of continuing education shall be required each year the license is in effect). - 10.2.2 All dental hygienists practicing in a dental setting shall receive a minimum of one (1) hour per year of training on and shall comply with the Occupational Safety and Health Administration's (OSHA) Bloodborne Pathogen Standards (reference 1) in order to protect against occupational exposure to bloodborne pathogens. - 10.2.3 If the applicant maintains evidence satisfactory to the Board of completion of prescribed course(s) of continuing education and is in compliance with the provisions of section 5-31.1-6 of the Act, the Board shall issue the applicant a license registration for one (1) year period in accordance with the requirements of section 6.0 herein. - 10.2.4 It shall be the sole responsibility of the individual dental hygienist to obtain documentation from the approved sponsoring or co-sponsoring organization, agency or other, of his or her participation in the learning experience, including the date and number of hours earned. - a) These documents must be safeguarded by the dental hygienist for a minimum of five (5) years for random audit by the Board, if requested.
+- 10.2.1 Pursuant to the provisions of §5-31.1-7 of the Act, all dental hygienists licensed to practice in this state under the provisions of the Act and these Regulations, shall, on or before the first (1st) day of May of each even-numbered year maintain evidence that in the preceding two (2) years he or she has satisfactorily completed at least twenty (20) hours of continuing education courses relevant to the practice of dental hygiene, according to the criteria established by the Rhode Island Dental Hygienists Association and approved by the Board.
+Continuing education requirements cited in these Regulations shall be prorated for a licensee whose license is in effect for a period of less than two (2) years (i.e., an average of ten (10) hours of continuing education shall be required each year the license is in effect). - 10.2.2 (a) All dental hygienists practicing in a dental setting shall receive a minimum of one (1) hour per year of training on and shall comply with the Occupational Safety and Health Administration's (OSHA) Bloodborne Pathogen Standards (reference 1) in order to protect against occupational exposure to bloodborne pathogens. - (b) Effective 1 July 2012. all dental hygienists practicing in a dental setting shall hold a current certificate of completion of an approved course in Basic Cardiac Life Support (BCLS). - 10.2.3 If the applicant attests to completion of prescribed course(s) of continuing education and is in compliance with the provisions of §5-31.1-6 of the Act, the Board shall issue the applicant a license registration for a two (2) year period in accordance with the requirements of §6.0 of these Regulations. - 10.2.4 It shall be the sole responsibility of the individual dental hygienist to obtain documentation from the approved sponsoring or co-sponsoring organization, agency or other, of his or her participation in the learning experience, including the date and number of hours earned. - (a) These documents must be safeguarded by the dental hygienist for a minimum of five (5) years for random audit by the Board, if requested.
 At the time of license renewal, each licensee shall be required to attest that he/she has complied with the continuing education requirements stated herein.
 Failure to produce satisfactory documentation of completion of continuing education requirements upon request by the Board may constitute grounds for disciplinary action.

-- 10.2.5 Licensure renewal shall be denied to any applicant who fails to provide satisfactory evidence of continuing education courses relevant to the practice of dental hygiene as required herein. - a) Notwithstanding the provisions of section 10.2.4 above, no license to practice dentistry or dental hygiene in this state shall be refused, nor shall any license be suspended or revoked, except as: (1) provided for in the Act; and (2) failure to provide satisfactory evidence of continuing education as provided herein. - 10.2.6 The Board may, however, extend for only one (1) six (6) month period such educational requirements, if the Board is satisfied that the applicant has suffered hardship which prevented the applicant from meeting the requirements herein.
+- 10.2.5 Licensure renewal shall be denied to any applicant who fails to attest to completion of continuing education courses relevant to the practice of dental hygiene as required by these Regulations. - (a) Notwithstanding the provisions of §10.2.4(a) of these Regulations, no license to practice dentistry or dental hygiene in this state shall be refused, nor shall any license be suspended or revoked, except as: (1) provided for in the Act; and (2) failure to attest to completion of continuing education as provided by these Regulations. - 10.2.6 The Board may, however, extend for only one (1) six (6) month period such educational requirements, if the Board is satisfied that the applicant has suffered hardship which prevented the applicant from meeting the requirements of these Regulations.